jkuhnregnier/hacking-resources/printer/tracking-dot.md

 # Tracking Dot

+Tracking dots are not visible on black & white prints.

 *Requires Python3*
 If you have both Python 2.7 and Python 3 installed, you might want to call the library files explicitely in the deda directory via `bin/deda_parse_print.py <scanned-image>`.
 This helped me fix an issue.